Southern United States: Baseball

 Houston vs Texas face-off during the 2013 Lone Star Series in the American League West division of Major League Baseball.

 Baseball has been played in the Southern United States dating back to the mid-19th century.
 It was traditionally more popular than American football until the 1980s and still accounts for the largest annual attendance amongst sports played in the South.
 The first mention of a baseball team in Houston was on April 11, 1861.
 During the late 19th century and early 20th century games were common, especially once the professional leagues such as the Texas League, the Dixie League, and the Southern League were organized.

 The short-lived Louisville Colonels were a part of the early National League and American Association, but ceased to exist in 1899.
 The first Southern Major League Baseball team after the Colonels appeared in 1962, when the Houston Colt .45s (known today as the Houston Astros) were enfranchised.
 Later, the Atlanta Braves came in 1966, followed by the Texas Rangers in 1972, and finally the Miami Marlins and Tampa Bay Rays in the 1990s.

 College baseball appears to be more well attended in the South than elsewhere, as teams like Florida State, Arkansas, LSU, Virginia, Mississippi State, Ole Miss, South Carolina, Florida and Texas are commonly at the top of the NCAA's attendance.
-The South generally produces very successful collegiate baseball teams with Virginia, Vanderbilt, LSU, South Carolina, Florida and Coastal Carolina winning recent College World Series Titles.
+The South generally produces very successful collegiate baseball teams with Virginia, Vanderbilt, LSU, South Carolina, Florida Coastal Carolina and Tennessee winning recent College World Series Titles.

 The following is a list of each MLB team in the Southern U.S. and the total fan attendance for 2019: